PaulAnnekov/node-redis-test-task/README.md

 #  Node + Redis test task

-Test task built using Node.js + Redis which echoes a message at a given time.
+Test task built using Node.js + Redis which accepts an API request to echo a message at a given time and echoes it when time has come.
+There can be multiple servers which accept requests.
+Only single server should print a message when time has come.

 ## Usage